justagist/monocular_visual_graph_slam/README.md

 * Plot and compare 2 trajectories: `rosrun graph_slam compare_trajectories.py <trajectory_file_1.txt> <trajectory_file_2.txt>`
 * Compare trajectory with ground_truth (if available): `rosrun graph_slam groundtruth_compare.py <trajectory_file.txt> <groundtruth.txt>`

-**Function and usage of all nodes are described in the respective source files, along with the format of the input files (if required).**
+**Function and usage of all nodes are described in the respective source files, along with the format of the input files (where required).**